FAIRplus/the-fair-cookbook/content/recipes/interoperability.md

 ---

-This Chapter is dedicated to FAIRification processes which focus on improving the Dataset Reusability.
+This Chapter is dedicated to FAIRification processes which focus on improving the dataset interoperability.

 We will therefore cover topics such as